hashicorp/go-extract/README.md

       --custom-decompress-file-mode=640    File mode for decompressed files. (respecting umask) -D, --deny-symlinks                      Deny symlink extraction.
   -F, --follow-symlinks                    [Dangerous!]
 Follow symlinks to directories during extraction.
-      --max-files=1000                     Maximum files that are extracted before stop. (disable check: -1) --max-extraction-size=1073741824     Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60             Maximum time that an extraction should take (in seconds). (disable check: -1) --max-input-size=1073741824          Maximum input size that allowed is (in bytes). (disable check: -1)
+      --max-files=1000                     Maximum files (including folder and symlinks) that are extracted before stop. (disable check: -1)
+      --max-extraction-size=1073741824     Maximum extraction size that allowed is (in bytes). (disable check: -1) --max-extraction-time=60             Maximum time that an extraction should take (in seconds). (disable check: -1) --max-input-size=1073741824          Maximum input size that allowed is (in bytes). (disable check: -1)